InterspeechSemiSER/Interspeech2024.SemiSER/README.md

-# Unleashing the Potential of Unlabeled Speech: A Trustworthy Pseudo-Labeling Framework for Semi-Supervised Emotion Recognition
+# Exploiting the Potential of Unlabeled Data: a Reliable Semi-Supervised Framework for Speech Emotion Recognition

 - This GitHub repo contains the code of Submission #1954 in Interspeech 2024.